jaystack/functionly-doc/wiki/home.md

 Welcome to the functionly wiki!

-This wiki will show how the functionly works and how can you build your first application with functionly.
+Discover all features of functionly!
+Learn how to create and deploy your first application!

 ### Pages
 1. Functionly